Home Is Wherever You Are

 "Shut up and get in the truck," she commanded.

 "Can I bring my dinner?"
 I asked.

 When I reached the truck door, I recognized the truck.
-The cab illuminated when I opened it and I could make out the face of the girl that had driven past earlier.
-I stood staring at her confused.
+The cab illuminated when I opened it, and I could make out the face of the girl who had driven past earlier.
+I stood there, staring at her confused.